Use a manifest file to configure your app

 build.kind

-• monday-code: Deployed using monday code
+• monday-code: Loaded from a monday code deployment

 • url: Loaded from an external URL